openregister/openregister-python/README.md

 ## Stores

-Things and Thingstance data model is independent of how they may be stored, but are intended to easily map to git, key-stores such as mongodb, and redis, relational database tables, and conventional filesystems.
+Things and Thingstance data models are independent of how they may be stored, but are intended to easily map to git, key-stores such as mongodb, and redis, relational database tables, and conventional filesystems.